Woman blames social-media ‘trend’ after would-be thieves attempt to steal Kia by exploiting security flaw

 LAPEL, Ind.
-(WXIN) – A woman living in Lapel, Indiana, believes she recently fell victim to the attempted theft of her Kia automobile — and she blames TikTok with inspiring the would-be thieves.
+(WXIN) — A woman living in Lapel, Indiana, believes she recently fell victim to the attempted theft of her Kia automobile — and she blames TikTok for inspiring the would-be thieves.

 It’s also a known issue that police across the country have been warning Kia and Hyundai owners about.